linnykoleh/Spring/Notes.md

 - Advantages of using Spring Boot
 	- Automatic configuration of “sensible defaults” reducing boilerplate configuration.
+		- Configuration adapted to dependencies on the classpath so that, for example, if a HSQLDB dependency is available on the class path, then a data-source bean connecting to an in-memory HSQLDB database is created.
 	- A Spring Boot project can produce an executable stand-alone JAR-file.
+		- Such a JAR-file can be run from the command line using the regular java -jar command and may even contain an embedded web server, for web applications, like Tomcat or Jetty.
 	- Provides a set of managed dependencies that have been verified to work together
 	- Provides a set of managed Maven plug-ins configured to produce certain artifacts.
 	- Provides non-functional features commonly needed in projects. <br/>